QwertyL0L/rule34-selfbot/README.md

 # Rule34 Selfbot
-a discord selfbot that spams r34 from https://www.rule34.xxx
+a discord selfbot that grabs rule34 from rule34.xxx and then spams it